Pink (singer): Voice and timbre

 Throughout her career, Pink has received acclaim from critics for her powerful singing abilities.
 Pink is a contralto, whose voice has been described as "raspy", "husky", and "distinctive".
 NBC News music critic Maura Johnston said that, at times, "the sheer power of her alto" has been overshadowed by her skills as an aerialist.
 James Montgomery of MTV calls her "a deceptively good singer ... who can out-sing almost anyone".
-The Guardian describes her voice as "prodigious".
+The Guardian called her voice "prodigious".
 Ann Powers of the Los Angeles Times labeled her "a powerhouse vocalist".
 Pink has also been noted for her "raw", "soulful" voice and her ability to emote.
-The Inquirer defined her voice as "husky" and "gutsy", further complimenting her for developing into a "powerfully emotive vocalist", while comparing her to Janis Joplin.
-The Star Tribune commends her by writing, "Her slightly raspy, slightly soulful voice made you feel the dysfunction in 'Family Portrait', the longing of 'Who Knew' and the empowerment in 'Perfect'."
+The Inquirer called her voice "husky" and "gutsy", and wrote that she had developed into a "powerfully emotive vocalist", comparing her to Janis Joplin.
+The Star Tribune wrote, "Her slightly raspy, slightly soulful voice made you feel the dysfunction in 'Family Portrait', the longing of 'Who Knew' and the empowerment in 'Perfect'."
 CNN has said that Pink is known for singing "with the right level of emotion".
-Fellow artist Kelly Clarkson has called Pink's voice "the best of our generation".
+Kelly Clarkson has called Pink's voice "the best of our generation".
 Troy L. Smith, writing for Cleveland.com, called Pink one of her generation's most underrated vocalists, writing that she is capable of "sing[ing] anything, from rock and pop to folk and R&B." Smith named her 2006's second best vocalist, runner-up to Carrie Underwood.